 They say that breakfast is the most important meal of the day, but this is especially true in winter when we use up our energy much faster.
-Eating a good breakfast first thing, such as porridge or oats, is not only delicious but also helps boost your intake of starch and fibre, helping you feel fuller for longer and avoid unhealthy snacking.
+Eating a good breakfast first thing, such as porridge or oats, is not only delicious but also helps boost your intake of starch and fiber, helping you feel fuller for longer and avoid unhealthy snacking.

 3. Drink more milk